 The South Carolina Office of Regulatory Staff wants to inform you of your rights and responsibilities as a consumer, wants you to understand the responsibilities of your telephone company, and wants you to call upon its Consumer Services Department if you need assistance.
 This statement gives you a summary of your rights as a customer of a telephone utility.
 Not all telecommunications services are regulated.
-More detailed provisions are set out in law, commission rules and regulations, and the tariffs of the telephone utility. -Revised January 2010
+More detailed provisions are set out in law, commission rules and regulations, and the tariffs of the telephone utility.

 CUSTOMER PROPRIETARY NETWORK INFORMATION (CPNI)

-CPNI is defined in Section 222(f) of the Communications Act as (A) information that relates to the quantity, technical configuration, type, destination, and amount of use of a telecommunications service subscribed to by any customer of a Wireline or Wireless telecommunications carrier, and that is made available to the carrier by the customer solely by virtue of the carrier-customer relationship; and (B) information contained in the bills pertaining to telephone exchange service or telephone toll service received by a customer of a carrier (except that CPNI does not include subscriber list information).
+CPNI is defined in Section 222(f) of the Communications Act as: (a) information that relates to the quantity, technical configuration, type, destination, and amount of use of a telecommunications service subscribed to by any customer of a wireline or wireless telecommunications carrier, and that is made available to the carrier by the customer solely by virtue of the carrier-customer relationship; and (b) information contained in the bills pertaining to telephone exchange service or telephone toll service received by a customer of a carrier (except that CPNI does not include subscriber list information).

-Generally, CPNI includes personal information regarding a consumer's use of his or her Wireline and/or wireless telecommunications services.
-CPNI encompasses information such as: (a) the telephone numbers called by a customer; (b) the frequency, duration and timing of a customer's phone calls, and (c) the telecommunications and information services purchased by a customer (including, but not limited to, local exchange, toll, cellular, paging, data transmission, call waiting, call forwarding, call blocking, Primary Interexchange Carrier (PIC) freeze, three-way calling, conference calling, voice mail, Internet access, call back, caller identification, call trace and toll denial services).
+Generally, CPNI includes personal information regarding a consumer’s use of his or her wireline and/or wireless telecommunications services.
+CPNI encompasses information such as: (a) the telephone numbers called by a customer, (b) the frequency, duration, and timing of a customer’s phone calls, and (c) the telecommunications and information services purchased by a customer (including, but not limited to, local exchange, toll, cellular, paging, data transmission, call waiting, call forwarding, call blocking, Primary Interexchange Carrier (PIC) freeze, three-way calling, conference calling, voicemail, Internet access, call back, caller identification, call trace, and toll denial services).

-For over Fifty years, customers have counted on Hargray to respect and protect the privacy of information we obtain in the normal course of providing service.
+For over 50 years, customers have counted on Hargray to respect and protect the privacy of information we obtain in the normal course of providing service.
 While we are working hard to serve you in new and exciting ways, our commitment to protecting your privacy remains as strong as ever.

 The Information We Obtain

 The information we obtain from you is generally necessary for us to provide your services and design new services for your future use.
-For example, we need to know your name, address and the services you buy from us to properly provide and bill for those services.
-When you call us, our representatives pull up your records and may refer to your bill, your calling patterns, and other information we have to answer questions you may have or recommend how we can best serve you.
+For example, we need to know your name, address, and the services you buy from us to properly provide and bill for those services.
+When you call us, our representatives pull up your records and may refer to your bill, your calling patterns and other information we have to answer questions you may have or recommend how we can best serve you.